GZ30eee/Guess-the-number/README.md

 ## How to Use

 1. **Installation:** No installation is required.
-Simply include the provided files in your web project, and users can start playing immediately.
+Simply [click this link](https://gz30eee.github.io/Guess-the-number/root/main.html), and users can start playing immediately.

 2. **Customization:** Personalize the game by adjusting the background image, colors, and other visual elements.
 The code is well-commented for easy modification.